ternarylabs/porthole/README.md

-Porthole is a small library to enable secure cross-domain iFrame communication.
+Porthole is a small library for secure cross-domain iFrame communication.

 ## Usage
 Include the javascript.